JBdesign53/docker-compose-dev/README.md

 * mariadb:10.4.2

 ## Ports
-The following ports are exposed by Apache:
+The following ports are exposed by Apache and Docker Compose:
 * 80(HTTP)
 * 8080 (HTTP)
 * 443 (HTTPS)